Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Introduction

 Despite the promise of reward-driven approaches, reward overoptimization remains a fundamental and under-researched challenge.
 This phenomenon, characterized by overfitting learned or handcrafted reward models, stems from the inherent limitations of these models in capturing the full spectrum of human intent.
 In image generation, reward overoptimization typically manifests as fidelity deterioration or continual degradation in cross-reward generalization against out-of-domain reward functions.
 Additionally, sample efficiency further complicates this issue.
 Notably, while RL-based methods \cite{dpok,ddpo} exhibit relatively lower susceptibility to reward overoptimization, this advantage comes at the expense of diminished sample efficiency due to the extra sampling process isolated from training.
 This further entails a trade-off between sample efficiency and reward overoptimization.

 Regrettably, the underlying causes of reward overoptimization in diffusion model alignment remain unclear, which is the primary concern of this work.
 To this end, we systematically investigate this problem from the perspective of both inductive and primacy biases.
-Firstly, within the context of deep RL, the congruence between the inductive biases of the problem and the corresponding algorithm plays a crucial role in achieving robust generalization \cite{zhang2018}.
-However, current reward-driven alignment approaches exclusively optimize rewards computed from the final generated images while overlooking the information in intermediate timesteps.
-This inherently introduces a divergence from the temporal inductive bias corresponding to the multi-step denoising process of diffusion models.
-Consequently, the model prioritizes features associated with late-stage denoising timesteps, leading to overfitting and misalignment between the desired reward and the true quality of the generation process.
+Firstly, within the context of deep RL, the consistency between the inductive bias of an algorithm and the solving task plays a crucial role in achieving robust generalization \cite{zhang2018}.
+However, current reward-driven alignment approaches for diffusion models exclusively focus on maximizing rewards computed from the final generated images, while overlooking the sequential nature of diffusion models and valuable intermediate information within the multi-step denoising process.
+This mismatch between the reward structure and the model's inherent temporal inductive bias potentially leads to overfitting and misalignment between the desired outcome (high reward) and the actual quality of the generation process.

 Secondly, primacy bias \cite{primacy}, the tendency of deep RL agents to overfit early training experiences, poses another potential source of reward overoptimization.
 To this end, we investigate the neuron states as internal indicators of primacy bias.
 Although \citet{dormant} suggest that dormant neurons in deep RL agents have a negative effect on the model capacity and resetting dormant neurons reduces this effect, we surprisingly discover that dormant neurons instead act as an adaptive regularization against reward overoptimization, while active neurons appear to be susceptible to the primacy bias towards this phenomenon.